bonfire-networks/bonfire_ui_topics/README.md

-# Bonfire.Classify
+# Bonfire.UI.Topics

-An extension for [Bonfire](https://bonfire.cafe/) that handles:
+An extension for [Bonfire](https://bonfire.cafe/) that handles UI for:

-- Defining categories/topics
-- Defining relationships (parent or related) between categories to create taxonomies

-Use Bonfire.Tag if you want to tag/classify posts or other objects with these categories/topics.
+- Browsing and using topics

+It builds upon the schemas and functionality in `Bonfire.Classify` and `Bonfire.Tag`.

 ## Handy commands